raje-sh/site-exporter-pdf/README.md

 ## License

-This project is licensed under the `MIT License`.
+This project is licensed under the `GPL-3.0 license`.
 See the [LICENSE](./LICENSE) file for more details.